mercedes-benz/DnA/docs/Install.md

 ```
 kubectl exec vault-0 -n vault  -- vault operator init
 ```
 After executing the above command , it will give us the root token and 5 keys .
-Save the root token and mention it in storagebe and backend sections of the values.yaml
+Save the root token and mention it in storagebe under and backend sections of the values.yaml

 We can unseal the vault service with any of the 3 keys out of 5 .
 ```